ShivangDholaria/Microtransaction-Project/README.md

 A database would be well suited for the scenario where data persistence, durability, and advanced querying capabilities are required.

-### Write about system design
-### Write about what used to unit testing
-### Explain event sourcing pattern with my example

 Using event sourcing pattern in my case was to record every transaction that a user made and appending its record in an event logger.
 The event logger has only the functionality to append logs to it.
 Since events are immutable, there is no need for update or remove functionality.
 For this, I made an event logger class and used to HashMap to store the users and their respective event logs.
 By using this approach, we are not only able to maintain an immutable transaction history, but also easier to retrieve the state of the user's account in case of data corruption.

-### Why used singleton pattern for User and EventLogger class
 I decided to use singleton pattern for this assessment on 2 classes, **User** and **EventLogger** class.
 The reasons being:
 - Since inline memory is being used, having a user instance in the RestController class would make it easier and faster to fetch users to perform the trasactions.
 - Passing the instances of these classes solved many of the problems that occurred while developing the API. conflicts or inefficiencies.
 - Singleton pattern can improve performance by avoiding the overhead of creating and initializing multiple instances of a class.

-## Assumptions
-*Replace this: If you made any assumption in designing the service, document it here*

-## Bonus: Deployment considerations
 To deploy this, I would use Docker for the following advantages:

 1. Portability: Docker allows you to package your application and its dependencies into a container, which can be run on any platform that supports Docker.
 This ensures that your application runs consistently across different environments, making it highly portable.